ace-bibabo/TraceCrypt/README.md

 4. **ID Reconstruction**: Devices gather incoming shares and reconstruct the original ID when they collect the required number of shares.
 This step ensures that only those in close proximity and for a sufficient duration can obtain the ID, representing true close contact scenarios 🏷️.

-5. **Diffie-Hellman Key Exchange for Shared ID**: Once the ID is reconstructed, devices perform a Diffie-Hellman key exchange to derive a shared secret key 🔑.
+5. **Generate Shared Key**: Once the ID is reconstructed, devices perform the key exchange part to derive a shared secret key 🔑.

-6. **Storing IDs in Bloom Filters (BFs)**: IDs are encoded and stored in BFs, which are efficient probabilistic data structures.
+6. **Storing IDs in Bloom Filters (BFs)**: IDs are encoded and stored in BFs, which are efficient data structures and somehow privacy.
 Each BF holds records for a short period before being periodically sent to a backend server via TCP for cross-referencing with reported cases.
-The server then responds with exposure status based on these matches 📊.
+The server then responds with infected status based on these matches 📊.

-7. **Reporting Infected Diagnosis**: If a diagnosis is positive, a client can upload its Bloom Filter (BF) to the backend server.
-This process helps notify other users who may have been exposed, facilitating timely interventions 🚨.
+7. **Reporting Infected Diagnosis**: If a diagnosis is infected, a client can upload its Bloom Filter (BF) to the backend server.
+This process helps notify others who may have been infected.

 ## Potential Attacks